kercheval/GradleCMPlugin/README.md

 }
 ```

-*Example 11* To create a version based on the year a minor version and
+*Example 12* To create a version based on the year, a minor version and
 the current build number (ie r2012.1.345)

 ```